-The Line Chart can be generated by selecting the X-axis and the Y-axis and clicking on the 'Generate' button.
+The Line Chart can be generated by selecting the 'Line Chart' from the Graph Type drop-down, selecting the X-axis and the Y-axis, and clicking on the 'Generate' button.
 Below is an example of a chart of employee names and their salaries.